arqualian/image-classification-Capstone-Project/README.md

 - Library              : Keras
 ------------------------------------------------------------------------------
 About :
-- The Restaurant Image Classification project, developed as a capstone project for Infinite Learning Indonesia, creates a user-friendly system using Python and Keras.
-It uses the VGG-16 architecture to classify restaurant images into categories like food, decor, ambiance, and menu items.
-The project simplifies image analysis for restaurant owners and marketers, helping them manage visual content and understand customer preferences better.
+- The Restaurant Image Classification project, developed as a capstone project for Infinite Learning Indonesia, focuses on classifying images in and around restaurants.
+By utilizing the VGG-16 architecture, the project simplifies image analysis for restaurant owners and marketers, aiding them in managing visual content and understanding customer preferences.
+This classification capability is crucial for the effective functioning of waiter robots in restaurant environments.